 - Add Selected Layers: you can also add data into the map canvas by selecting Add selected layer(s) from the layer's context menu; - Refresh the browser tree; - Filter Browser to search for specific data.
 Enter a search word or wildcard and the browser will filter the tree to only show paths to matching DB tables, filenames or folders other data or folders won't be displayed.
-See the Browser Panel(2) example on the figure_browser_panels.
+See the Browser Panel(2) example on the figure\browser\panels.
 The comparison can be case-sensitive or not.
-It can also be set to: - normal: return any item containing the search text; - using wildcard(s): fine tune the search using ? and/or characters to specify the position of the search text; - using a regular expression. - Collapse All the whole tree; - Description of the panel showing, if applicable, metadatas of the selected item.
+It can also be set to: - normal: return any item containing the search text; - using wildcard(s): fine tune the search using ? and/or \ characters to specify the position of the search text; - using a regular expression. - Collapse All the whole tree; - © Enable/disable properties widget: when toggled on, a new widget is added at the bottom of the panel showing, if applicable, metadatas of the selected item.